Popping the Lid: Is Arizona Green Tea Healthy?

 Nevertheless, it is a good idea to steer clear of the diet and sugar-free versions due to the inclusion of the artificial sweeteners.

 Always read the nutrition label to know exactly how much of any drink you should be consuming.

 Of course, here’s the question that most people are interested in – is this drink better than soda at the very least?

 Well, when it comes to sugar content, not exactly.

 On average, 12-ounces of soda boasts around 39g of sugar.
 As you can see, Arizona Ginseng and Honey comes pretty close.

 Of course, some types of Arizona Green Tea doesn’t have nearly as many artificial ingredients as soda.

 So, in this sense, it could be a marginally healthier option.

-However, if you are looking for a healthy alternative to soda, it appears that you will need to keep looking.
+However, if you are looking for a healthy alternative to a soft drink or one with fewer sugars, it appears that you will need to keep looking.

 Dr. Dheena Sadik